Schneider Electric Modicon M340, MC80, and Momentum Unity M1E (Update A)

 - Modicon MC80 (part numbers BMKC80): All versions (CVE-2024-8937, CVE-2024-8938)

-An Input Validation vulnerability exists that could lead to loss of confidentiality of controller memory after a successful Man-In-The-Middle attack followed by sending a crafted Modbus function call used to tamper with memory.
+CWE-20: Improper Input Validation vulnerability exists that could lead to tampering with a parameter of the controller memory after a successful Man-In-The-Middle attack followed by Read Physical Memory operation leading to loss of confidentiality of controller memory.

 CVE-2024-8936 has been assigned to this vulnerability.
 A CVSS v3.1 base score of 6.5 has been calculated; the CVSS vector string is (AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:L/A:N).